esccode/esccode.github.io/index.md

 - Problem solving
 - User experience design

 > A technical writer may apply their skills in the production of non-technical content, for example, writing high-level consumer information.
-Usually, a technical writer is not a subject-matter exper(SME), butinterviews SMEs and conduct the research necessary to write and compile technically accurate content.
+Usually, a technical writer is not a subject-matter exper(SME), but interviews SMEs and conduct the research necessary to write and compile technically accurate content.
 Technical writers complete both primary and secondary research to fully understand the topic.

 ## Similar titles